601 new COVID-19 cases, 33 deaths reported Friday in Mississippi

 JACKSON, Miss.
-(WLOX) - The Mississippi State Department of Health reported 3,352 new cases of COVID-19 and 33 deaths in the state on Friday.
-The number of new cases is the 24-hour total reported between 3pm Wednesday and 3pm Thursday.
+(WLOX) - The Mississippi State Department of Health reported 601 new cases of COVID-19 and 33 deaths in the state Friday.
+The number of new cases is the total reported between 3pm Wednesday and 3pm Thursday.

-Of the new cases, 630 were reported in the six lower counties of the state during that single-day period.
-New cases were reported in Harrison County (231), Jackson County (178), Pearl River County (63), George County (35), and Stone County (26).
+Of the new cases, 115 were reported in the six lower counties of the state during that period.
+New cases were reported in Harrison County (45), Jackson County (30), George County (14), Pearl River County (13), Hancock County (9), and Stone County (4).

 |County||# of Confirmed Cases||# of Deaths||# of LTC Cases||# of LTC Deaths|

-In the last month, hospitalizations in Mississippi have more than doubled.
-As of Sept.
-1, there were 1448 people hospitalized in Mississippi with confirmed infections.
-Of those, 462 were in the ICU and 333 were on a ventilator.
+As of Oct.
+6, there were 404 people hospitalized in Mississippi with confirmed infections.
+Of those, 152 were in the ICU and 90 were on a ventilator.
 The majority of those hospitalized are not vaccinated, according to MSDH.

 Cases among adults ages 25-39 are highest, warns MSDH.
 However, the majority of people who have died from COVID-19 are over the age of 65.